jonathan-chin/mec-cs/2023-fall/cs-244/assignments/04-bussing.md

 - for each Bus object, try to board each passenger. the Bus object's passenger count should increase.
 - for each Passenger object, try to board onto each bus. the Passenger object's boarding status should change.
 - finally, print out each Bus object's route and passenger count.
+- also, print out each Passenger object's name and boarding status.

 ## Hint